 Adeline Jay Geo-Karis Illinois Beach State Park Archery Deer

 Introduction: The Department of Natural Resources is responsible for providing outdoor recreation opportunities for residents of Illinois.
 Of particular concern is providing safe hunting areas on public lands throughout the State.
-Illinois Beach State Park (IBSP) has approximately 900 acres for hunting in its North Unit.
+Illinois Beach State Park (IBSP) has approximately 900 acres for hunting in its North and South Unit.

 Location: Located in northeast Illinois, IBSP is located on the lakefront of Lake Michigan in Zion, IL.
 The North Unit of IBSP is located east of Sheridan Rd and north of Shiloh Blvd.